Vis4Sense/student-projects/2023-2024/jiaqi-li/interview/response_2.md

 New use case:
 In scenarios where there are various scopes of searching, all related to a common task, such as organizing useful webpage for a conference in England, users often need to track diverse elements like conference websites, flight tickets, and travel plans.
 These items may belong to different categories, making it challenging for a simple algorithm to automatically recognize and group them together.
 Therefore we chould provides enhanced flexibility, allowing users to customize and define their own groups.
 This way, users can tailor the organization of their information according to the specific needs of their tasks.

+mindmap

+what kind of information you need when deliver content to other people, or try to understand other's chain of thought?